Do You Have Black Mold or Rust Stains on Your AC Vents?

 A healthy AC system is capable of producing temps in the mid-to-high 40’s degree range, (I’ve measured them myself, often).
 When you blow that cold air through a duct system that contains metal, that metal is chilled to the temps of the airflow.

 When the duct system is in a vented attic, the metal boots must be properly, thoroughly sealed and insulated, or else the high RH in the attic will condense on the sheet-metal and run downhill… thus dripping from ceiling vents and creating the perfect location for rust or fungi to call home.

 The remedy is obvious: You’ve got to get into your attic, dig through the insulation, and thoroughly seal and insulate the sheet-metal in your duct system.
 This is not fun.
 But it has to be done, or else make the investment to have professionals (like Bird) handle it.

 You’re not done yet!
-Grab your ladder and cordless drill.
+Grab your ladder and a cordless drill.
 You want to remove those

 stamped-metal vent covers.
 See that big gap where the sheet-metal boot doesn’t seal against the sheetrock ceiling?
-Use clear silicon caulk, and seal those gaps.
+Use clear silicone caulk, and seal those gaps.
 Wash the vent covers, and replace.